-In the past few decades, the psychotherapeutic, personal growth and coaching market has been flooded with a variety of modalities that advertise the incorporation of animals, given the overwhelming evidence that they can assist in improving a person’s well being.
-Each of the approaches in this ever-evolving field has its own view about the role of equines and what they bring to the equation as herd and flight animals that respond differently to their environment than humans.
+In the past few decades, the psychotherapeutic, personal growth and coaching market has been flooded with a variety of modalities that advertise the incorporation of animals.
+Each of the approaches in this ever-evolving field has its own view about the role of equines and what they bring to the equation as so-called “herd and flight animals” that respond differently to their environment than humans.

-Our Goal: The symposium is intended to create a platform for the speakers to publish a compendium of papers about the topics they presented, to make their information more easily available.
-All proceeds will fund research or provide free equine-based therapy services to clients in need.
+Our Goal: The symposium is intended to create a platform for speakers and attendees alike to come together, discuss and share their knowledge on equines in general and equines in horse-human interactive programs.
+In addition to the symposium, a yearly compendium of papers containing the topics presented will be published.
+This will ensure that the information is more easily available.
+All proceeds will go towards funding future research and equine-based therapy services to clients in need.

 Symposium Planning Committee